hannesdelbeke/unreal-plugin-python-script-editor/README.md

 - Manually install the dependencies with pip from the `requirements.txt` file
 - Start Unreal, and go to the menu `Edit/Plugins`
 - Search for `python script editor` and enable the plugin named `python script editor`, do not this confuse with `python editor script plugin`

+### Finish Install
-- Restart Unreal, a button should now appear the tool bar
+- Restart Unreal, if all went well a button should now appear the tool bar
 <img width="590" alt="image" src="https://user-images.githubusercontent.com/3758308/232469631-7b457d0c-3f18-409c-b725-8f8d1cb0de01.png">

 ## Community